mauroc/omniauth-squiddio/README.md

 * Create a sQuidd.io account at http://squidd.io/signup if you don't already have one.
 * Create a Boat (app credentials are associated to a user's vessel, not the user, in case you own/manage multiple vessels).
 * Update your boat's current position (some of the sample API requests require a known vessel position).
 * Finally, go to your boat's page and click "Edit Boat Profile".
-You can find the ID and Secret in the Profile Tab.
+You can find the ID and Secret in the APIs Tab.
 More info in the [Getting Started Guide](http://squidd.io/getting_started) and [FAQ](http://squidd.io/faq)

 Add the strategy to your `Gemfile` alongside OmniAuth: